Cthnn/Neural-Net-Module/README.md

 # Neural-Net-Module
 A module to teach students about neural nets.

+This is a training module for students without experience with Neural Networks.
+The goal is to teach students at any level and guide them through the process of a machine learning problem.

 ## Part 1: Machine Learning Theory

 This will be a quick high-level lecture.